So you're thinking of adding a roo (or maybe two!) into your flock and you're trying to work out whether that would be a good thing?

 But it only takes one neighbour who isn't rooster-friendly to complain, and you have a whole new problem on your hands.

 Is the place where you live rooster-friendly?
-Check this page for more detailed information, and some ideas about what to do if it's not.
+Read more about chickens and the law for detailed information, and some ideas about what to do if it's not.

 We've already touched on this - the crowing.
 Roosters crow to welcome the dawn.
 They crow to welcome the dusk.
 They crow when there's a potential danger for the flock, and they crow just because they're a rooster.